chesslab/chess-server/docs/index.md

 The socket, the game modes and the chess commands are all implemented using OOP principles.

-## Lightweight
+## Async PHP Frameworks

-Dependencies required:

-- PHP Chess for chess functionality.
+Multiple async PHP frameworks are supported, with the default one being Workerman.

-- Ratchet for asynchronously serving WebSockets.
+- Ratchet
-- PHP-JWT for encoding and decoding JSON Web Tokens (JWT).
-- PHP dotenv for loading environment variables.
-- Monolog for logging commands.
+- Workerman